leahcimto/leahcimto.github.io/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for leahcimto's website.
-title: ''
+title: "[Feature Request]"
 labels: ''
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Describe the feature you'd like**
 A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+**List all of the benefits that this feature will give us** A clear and concise list of any benefits that this feature would start.

-A clear and concise description of any alternative solutions or features you've considered.
+**List all of the bad stuff that this feature will give us** A clear and concise list of any damage that this feature would cause.

-**Additional context**
-Add any other context or screenshots about the feature request here.